ThaisRobba/pandajs-coffeescript/README.md

     coffee -w --output src/game --compile src/coffee

-This will continuously rebuild your game files as you work on them.
-I like to couple it with [BrowserSync](http://invrse.co/development-with-browsersync/)
+This will continuously rebuild your game files into the game folder as you work on them.

+I like to couple this with [BrowserSync](http://invrse.co/development-with-browsersync/) for live development.

 Have fun and make awesome games!